-An objective should be:
+An Objective should be:

-A key result should:
+A Key Results should:

-And of course you shouldn’t have too many.
+You should also don’t have too many.
 Too many OKRs fragment attention, it means you’re not able to focus on what is really most important right now.

 Please note that writing good OKRs is like a muscle you need to train.
 You might struggle a bit in the beginning, but you’ll quickly improve over time!
 It’s a great skill to develop which will benefit both your business as well as your private life.

 A great way to ensure a steep learning curve in your organization is to let each team review the OKRs of their team members and provide feedback.
 Not just on whether they have decided to work on the right things, but also to provide feedback on whether the OKR has been drafted correctly.

 And here’s a simple checklist for the OKR Ambassador.
 As said, you should appoint an OKR Ambassador who will be responsible for OKR (and Perdoo) at your organization.
 This checklist requires no further explanation, as everything has already been addressed above.

 This checklist helps the OKR ambassador stay on track.